Ski Party: Production

 In December 1964, AIP announced the film would follow Beach Blanket Bingo, then be followed by How to Stuff a Wild Bikini.
 James H. Nicholson and Sam Arkoff hired Gene Corman to produce after watching The Girls on the Beach.
 Corman hired the director, Alan Rafkin, and writer, Robert Kaufman, from television.
 Publicity called it the sixth in the series.

 Dwayne Hickman made the film immediately after Cat Ballou and for the same salary.
 He later wrote "it may have seemed like a strange career decision to go from a classic comedy Western like Cat Ballou to an AIP date movie like Ski Party but at the time Cat was really just a B movie for Columbia."
+It was one of several films Deborah Walley made for AIP.

 Hickman says he "hit it off immediately" with co star Avalon "and decided that we should play the characters like Hope and Crosby.
 Frankie would be the Crosby-like character, smart, in-charge and slick, while I would play the Hope role and be the bumbler.
 We added a lot of physical business which helped a not very imaginative script."

 AIP wanted John Ashley to play Freddy, but Corman felt he looked too much like Avalon.
 The producer instead cast Aron Kincaid, who had been in Corman's previous two beach films.

 Los Angeles City College (a two-year institution in East Hollywood) was the location used for the unnamed university in the film.
 The outdoor snow scenes were filmed in and around Sun Valley, Idaho over three weeks, and the film gives screen credit to Idaho's Sawtooth National Forest.
 Ski instructor Siegfried Engl has a cameo.
 There were also some scenes shot at the beach.

 In March 1965, one week into filming, AIP were so happy with the rushes that they announced Kaufman, Corman and Rafkin would make Cruise Party immediately.
 Cruise Party was announced at the end of the credits for Ski Party but it was never was produced.

 James Brown said he "felt like [he] was in a straitjacket" during his appearance.

 Hickman said making the film "was a totally enjoyable experience", and AIP offered him a lead role in How to Stuff a Wild Bikini.
 The studio reunited him and Avalon in Dr Goldfoot and the Bikini Machine with Hickman's playing Armstrong and Avalon's playing Gamble.